 Does IPVanish have a big network?

-IPVanish server list makes torrenting as fast as it can through its dedicated servers in over 60 countries.
-With almost 700 servers in North America and over 400 in Europe, IPVanish offers more than 40,000 IPs at any given time (they have a total of more than 1300 servers).
+IPVanish server list makes torrenting as fast as it can through its dedicated servers in over 50 countries.
+IPVanish offers more than 40,000 IPs at any given time and they have a total of more than 1400 servers.

 IPVanish on all your devices